mebrett/theme-bracero/docs/simplePages/about.md

-# About page text
+# Simple Page: About

-Simple page: About
+Title: About
+Slug: about

+No parent

+## Text

 ```
 <p>The Bracero Program, which brought millions of Mexican guest workers to the United States, ended more than four decades ago.
 Current debates about immigration policy-including discussions about a new guest worker program-have put the program back in the news and made it all the more important to understand this chapter of American history.
 Yet while top U.S. and Mexican officials re-